ankGit1/talentHub_frontend/README.md

 - All components are organized neatly in the src/components folder for easy navigation and maintenance.
 - Images used in the application can be found inside the public/images folder.

-# Installation

-To get started with talenthub, follow these simple steps:

-- Clone the repository
-- Navigate to the project directory: cd frontend
-- Create a .env file in the root of the project directory (frontend) and add the following
-  content to it (only if you want to run app on localhost) :
-  VITE_backend = http://localhost:5000 (you have to do similar step in backend)

-- Install dependencies: npm install
-- Run the application: npm run dev
-- Open your browser and navigate to localhost to start using talenthub.